databendlabs/databend-docs/docs/doc/11-cloud/02-using-databend-cloud/00-warehouses.md

 ## Connecting to a Warehouse {#connecting}

-Databend Cloud supports the ClickHouse HTTP protocol.
-You can connect a warehouse to the BI tools (such as Metabase, Deepnote, and Superset) so that they can access your data in Databend Cloud.

 To obtain the necessary connection information, select and click a warehouse on the **Warehouses** page to enter the details page, then click **Connect** to show a pop-up.

 ![Alt text](@site/static/img/documents/warehouses/connect-warehouse.png)